• Skip to main content

 Features

-As you can see in our list of best EDC flashlight, there are a variety of features that caters to different needs.
+As you can see in our list, there are a variety of features that caters to different needs.
 Some flashlights are best for daily use, others excel in outdoors, and a few are good all-around flashlights.

 Lumens and Runtime